-The house is located in a residential area of Poissy, close to a school which occupies six hectares of the original estate.
+The house is located in a residential area of Poissy, close to a school that occupies six hectares of the original estate.
 The location is quiet, typically suburban, and makes you feel it probably hasn’t changed much since the time the Savoyes acquired the plot in 1928.

 Entering the estate, the first building the visitors see is the small Caretaker’s Lodge which shows, albeit in miniature, many of the architectural elements of the Villa.

-The park extends today on one hectare, it was originally seven times larger, and is bordered by fourteen trees and several rosebushes.
+The park extends today on one hectare, it was originally seven times larger and is bordered by fourteen trees and several rose bushes.

 The living room, Photo Inexhibit

-As anticipated, the house is quite like one would expect, maybe only a bit smaller; while it’s strong relationship with the surrounding landscape is instead surprising and unexpected.
+As anticipated, the house is quite like one would expect, maybe only a bit smaller; while its strong relationship with the surrounding landscape is instead surprising and unexpected.

-Actually, when you see it in person, it’s evident that the building was based on a ceaseless visual dialogue with its surroundings.
+When you see it in person, it’s evident that the building was based on a ceaseless visual dialogue with its surroundings.